 Another question we get regularly comes from new Texans moving into an apartment for the first time.

-With most apartments having a lease term of 12 months, it would seem like the right move to choose an electricity plan that also has a 12-month contract.
+With most apartments having a lease term of 12 months, it would seem like the right move to choose an electricity plan with a 12-month contract.

 The great thing about deregulation is that there is no obligation to match your energy plan contract with your lease.